snowkidind/sovcube.run/scripts/readme.md

   erc20 token BSOV is moved externally primarily by four functions

 - receiveApproval, which calls calculateAndSendRewardsAfterTimelock

-  SST's (Stupid security tests)
-  1. What if a different currency is deposited? - ok

 - withdrawFromRegularAccount
 - withdrawFromIncomingAccount
 - withdrawAll